 Unless an element occurrence is known-not-to-exist, it must be established if it has the nil, empty, normal, or absent representation.

-The first step is to see if the content is trivially of length zero.
+The first step is to see if the SimpleContent or ComplexContent region is of length zero as a first approximation.
 This is dfdl:lengthKind dependent.

 explicit => length is zero (either fixed or from expression evaluation)